acidrainz/generator-nwfbapp/README.md

 Credits to [Tiago Vasconcelos](https://github.com/tisvasconcelos)

-A generator for Yeoman, this generator create a codeigniter (php framework) structure.
+A generator for Yeoman, this generator create a codeigniter (php framework) structure with facebook API integration.

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed: